Pratt0923/Plock/README.md

   * Done!
 Your recommendation should have posted to Slack.

-  Made by Alyssa Pratt and Vega WHATEVERYOURLASTNAMEIS
+  Made by Alyssa Pratt and Jorge ['Vega'] Ramirez